 A browsing context has an associated creator origin (null or returns an origin), creator URL (null or returns a URL), and creator base URL (null or returns a URL).
 These are all initially null.

 Certain elements (for example,

 iframe elements) can instantiate further browsing contexts.
-These elements are called browsing
+These elements are called browsing context

 Each browsing context container has a nested browsing context, which is either a browsing context or null.
+It is initially null.

 A browsing context child may have a parent browsing context.
 This is the unique browsing context that has child as a child browsing context, if any such browsing context exists.
 Otherwise, the browsing context has no parent browsing context.

 A browsing context A is said to be an ancestor of a browsing context B if there exists a browsing context A' that is a child browsing context of A and that is itself an ancestor of B, or if the browsing context A is the parent browsing context of B.